tenebrousedge/shell_guide/shell_guide.md

 You will want to check for debugging statements so that those don't get into production code.
 This guide will be updated at some point with more explicit instructions on how to do that.

-A full description of git's config options is somewhat out of scope for this guide. ##NOTE: https://git-scm.com/docs/git-config##
+A full description of git's config options is somewhat out of scope for this guide.
+Check [here][git-config] for more info.

 You will potentially want to add things to your `~/.gitignore` file.
-On OSX having `.DS_Store` in there is not really optional. ##NOTE: defaults: https://github.com/github/gitignore ##
+On OSX having `.DS_Store` in there is not really optional.

 ### nano